TejasViswa/PIC20A_Disc/Week_5/MidtermReview1.md

 System.out.println(s1 + s2 == i);
 ```
 ### Answer
 `true` - In this example, we start with two short variables s1 and s2 that have their max values, respectively.
 We add them together while casting one of them to an int and store them in an int.
-Rememeber that addition of any integral datatypes below an int will result in an int.
+Remember that addition of any integral datatypes below an int will result in an int.
 Thus, the addition automatically gives an int which can store that value because int's range is greater and when we compare them it will definitely be true.

 ## Question 4
 What is the result of the following code snippet?